 • In this rapidly changing energy sector, we have continued to build on our organisational capabilities.
-During RIIO-ED1, NGED transformed its network to accommodate a significant growth of distributed generation, with the capability to connect 53GW of generation on a network originally designed for 14GW of demand.
+During RIIO-ED1, transformed its network to accommodate a significant growth of distributed generation, with the capability to connect 53GW of generation on a network originally designed for 14GW of demand.
 Energy storage is increasingly being used alongside generation to store excess power and release it to the network at a later point in time.
-A total of 11.3GW distribution generation is connected to our Group network to date, of which 7.5GW is low-carbon generation, an increase of 12% compared to last year.
+A total of 11.3 GW distribution generation is connected to our Group network to date, of which 7.5GW is low-carbon generation, an increase of 12% compared to last year.
 This includes biofuels, wind, solar, hydro and storage.

-NGED will undertake three regional collaboration trial schemes by 2025 involving gas, electricity, water, waste, transport and heating sectors.
-This will enable us in utilising whole systems approach for major reinforcement and to look across wider energy systems to provide capacity for the future needs of our customers in the most efficient way.

-Planning State Estimation & Data Historian platforms, which will enable us to consolidate all our real time data sources into one place.
-This improved network visibility will enable us improve operational decision making and long-term our planning.
+- NGED will undertake three regional collaboration trial schemes by 2025 involving gas, electricity, water, waste, transport and heating sectors.
+This will enable us in utilising whole systems approach for major reinforcement and to look across wider energy systems to provide capacity for the future needs of our customers in the most efficient way. - NGED is investing in our Planning State Estimation & Data Historian platforms, which will enable us to consolidate all our real time data sources into one place.
+This improved network visibility will enable us to improve operational decision making and our long-term planning.